qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 Optionally, a body parameter can be included in the 'input'-member of the body json object as a base64-encoded byte array.

 The request returns an inactive feed, the status of which can be monitored using [List feeds].
-A [Data Reference Received-v2 Event] and a [Data Reference Received-v2 Callback] will be fired when the feed has been established.
+A [Data Reference Received-v2 Event] and a [Client Feed Request Callback] will be fired when the feed has been established.

 ### Access feed